 2. Provide Proper Notice of Final Accounting

-Under N.C.G.S. § 28A-19-1 (link), you must file the final account with the clerk of superior court and serve notice on each distributee.
+Under N.C.G.S. § 28A-21-1 (link), you must file the final account with the clerk of superior court.
 For an incarcerated heir, you can:

 • Send the notice by certified mail, return receipt requested, to the prison address.

-• If mail service fails or the heir cannot be located, ask the court to allow notice by publication in a local newspaper or on the North Carolina judiciary website.
+• If mail service fails or the heir cannot be located, seek direction from the clerk or court regarding any additional notice that may be required.

 3. File the Final Accounting and Affidavit of Service